ArcticaProject/WebSites.WWW/content/markdown/community/index.md

 .. pub: 1
-.. description: The Arctica Project, Community.
+.. description: The Arctica Project's Community.
 .. title: Community

-# The Arctica Project, Community
+# The Arctica Project's Community

 The Arctica Project is a Free Software project intending to bring forth a remote computing framework of enterprise grade and quality.